Logical Interface Properties

 A logical interface cannot have vlan-ccc or vlan-vpls encapsulation unless the physical device also has vlan-ccc or vlan-vpls encapsulation, respectively.
 In addition, you must assign this logical interface a VLAN ID from 512 through 1023; if the VLAN ID is 511 or lower, it is subject to the normal destination filter lookups in addition to source address filtering.
 For more information, see Configuring VLAN and Extended VLAN Encapsulation.

-Configuring the Encapsulation on a Logical Interface
+Configure the Encapsulation on a Logical Interface

-Generally, you configure an interface’s encapsulation
+Generally, you configure an interface’s encapsulation at the [edit interfaces

-hierarchy level.
-However, for some encapsulation types, such as
+for some encapsulation types, such as Frame Relay, ATM, or Ethernet VLAN

-the Frame Relay, ATM, or VLAN circuit itself.
+inside the Frame Relay, ATM, or VLAN circuit itself.

 To configure encapsulation on a logical interface:

-Displaying the Encapsulation on a Logical Interface
+Display the Encapsulation on a Logical Interface

 Purpose

-To display the configured encapsulation and its associated
+To display the configured encapsulation and its associated set

-the [edit interfaces interface-name]
+interfaces interface-name]

-or [edit logical-systems logical-system-name interfaces interface-name]
+logical-systems logical-system-name interfaces

 interface-name—at-1/1/0